logo Calflora, a 501c3 non-profit

 FEIS: DISTRIBUTION AND OCCURRENCE: "Scotch broom was introduced to California as an ornamental in the 1850s, was widely used for roadside erosion control in the early 1900s, and was recognized as a problem in California in the 1930s"

 [Wikipedia] Europe native: Cytisus scoparius (syn.
-Sarothamnus scoparius), the common broom or Scotch broom, is a deciduous leguminous shrub native to western and central Europe. (contributed by Mary Ann Machi)
+Sarothamnus scoparius), the common broom or Scotch broom, is a deciduous leguminous shrub native to western and central Europe. (link added by Mary Ann Machi)

 Suggested Citation